Lex Luthor (Smallville): Characterization

 One of Lex's key characteristics is his curiosity for the unexplained.
 Lex's primary motive for his "shady" actions derives from his curiosity, specifically beginning from the moment he and Clark meet after Lex hits Clark with his Porsche.
 Clark always appearing when something strange happens in Smallville does nothing but fuel Lex's curiosity.
-Rosenbaum believes that Lex's only sees two options: "For Lex, it's either take a nice ride to Metropolis and work with his dad, or find out what's going on with this strong, strange fellow, Clark Kent."
+Rosenbaum believes that Lex only sees two options: "For Lex, it's either take a nice ride to Metropolis and work with his dad, or find out what's going on with this strong, strange fellow, Clark Kent".
 Another characteristic of Smallville's Lex Luthor—one that is being developed over the course of the series—is his evilness.
 Rosenbaum believes that what the audience sees in Lex's dark side in the early seasons is merely a taste of what the character is truly capable of.
-In the season two premiere "Vortex", Rosenbaum requested Greg Beeman to shoot a close-up of him after he shoots Nixon, in an effort to open a window into Lex's darker side.
+In the season two premiere "Vortex", Rosenbaum requested Greg Beeman to film a close-up of him after he shoots Nixon, in an effort to open a window into Lex's darker side.
 Rosenbaum intended to leave the interpretation of whether Lex enjoyed killing Nixon open to the audience.
-As Beeman explains Rosenbaum's thoughts, "... either Lex is horrified and appalled, or he liked it, and it felt good to him".
+As Beeman explains Lex Luthor's thoughts after killing a man for the first time, even if it was in self-defense,"... either Lex is horrified and appalled, or he liked it, and it felt good to him".
 According to Rosenbaum, when Lex reaches that point where he uses all of his mind, and "really flips out", that is the point where the "world needs to hide".
-Television reviewer Brian Byun felt that it was this struggle between good and evil inside Lex that not only made him an anti-hero, but also, given that the audience familiar with Lex's mythology and the knowledge that he will end up being Superman's greatest enemy, make Smallville's Lex Luthor a "tragic figure [of] almost Shakespearean grandeur".
+Television reviewer Brian Byun felt that it was this struggle between good and evil inside Lex that not only made him an anti-hero, but also, given that the audience familiar with Lex's mythology and the knowledge that he will end up becoming Superman's greatest enemy, make Smallvilles Lex Luthor a "tragic figure [of] almost Shakespearean grandeur".

 Taking a page out of Chazz Palminteri's A Bronx Tale, Rosenbaum ignored the script during his final scene with Kristin Kreuk for the season six finale.
 Here, as Lana is informing Lex that she is going to leave, Lex walks around her and closes the door to her exit.
 Rosenbaum was trying to invoke a moment of fright for the audience.
 To the actor, he wanted the audience to wonder what Lex was going to do to Lana; it was a moment meant to show just how unpredictable Lex can be.